artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 We look for [T shaped](https://en.wikipedia.org/wiki/T-shaped_skills) engineers, even in juniors.
 This means someone who has experience in a pretty wide net of things, but that they have a solid focus.
 This could be building their APIs for apps, writing their own blog, designing their website, automating some regular tasks or using technology for art.

+As a junior, the employer is looking for growth potential.
+Looking for people who, in the right environment could really thrive.
+However it's important to note, an interview only lets you know how well someone interviews.
+The greatest programmers can choke on interviews.

 ##### How I interview Juniors

 One thing I can tell you concretely though, is what I do.
 My interviews with juniors come in three parts: